ravo9/Python_Stock_App/README.md

 		Filling date seems to be okay as according to stackexchange.com it's the date when the report is published.

-The Stock App 4 - Improvements
+The Stock App 4 - Improvements:

 1. Add comparison of values/ spent dollar with previous months
     1. We need to take into account that between the date month ago and today - there could be a quarter results release day.